California Tree Mortality

 Our forests are changing

-This website is being developed to provide key information regarding tree mortality, public safety, the Forest Service's response and progress in triaging the hazards, as well as information on safely visiting your National Forests.
+This website provides key information regarding tree mortality, public safety, the Forest Service's response and progress in triaging the hazards, as well as information on safely visiting your National Forests.

 Know before you go.
 Please check with your local Forest or District before heading to your favorite campgrounds or recreation sites this summer.
 Some sites are closed for public safety.
 Please see updated status for the Sierra, Sequoia and Stanislaus national forests.